thedatasnok/webshop/README.md

 - Storage provisioner for the persistent volume claims

 If you wish to run the stack using Docker Compose, you can use the [docker-compose.prod.yml](docker-compose.prod.yml) file.
 For HTTPS to work, you will have to modify the commented out segments of the Traefik reverse proxy service.

+### Administrative user

+When there are no registered users, the backend will automatically assign the registered user to be an administrator.
+In other words, the first registered user gets the role `SHOP_OWNER`.
+This means that if you set up a new environment, you should create the admin user before creating any other users.

 ## License